achiurizo/rack-parser/README.md

 # Rack::Parser #

-Rack::Parser is a Rack Middleware for parsing post body data for JSON, XML, and custom content types using MultiJson, MultiXML, or any thing that you want to use.

-What this allows your rack application to do is decode/parse incoming post data into param hashes for your applications to use.
+Rack::Parser is a rack middleware that allows your application to do decode/parse incoming post data into param hashes for your applications to use.
+You can provide a custom Parser for things like JSON, XML, MSGPACK using your library of choice.

 ## Installation ##